edx-h/edx-h.github.io/_posts/2023-10-28-The-Cloud-Migration-Roadmap-of-Big-Data-Business-PART-II---Migration-Works.md

 For the StarRocks cluster deployed on-premises, only two sets of coarse-grained clusters were built due to machine constraints and maintenance costs.

-On the contrary, the cloud native StarRocks cluster construction is no longer limited by resources, and the creation and maintenance costs are much lower.
-We create multiple fine-grained clusters according to business division, reducing the use of interference between services.
+<u>On the contrary,</u> the cloud native StarRocks cluster construction is no longer limited by resources, and the creation and maintenance costs are much lower.
+We create multiple fine-grained clusters according to business division, reduced unecessary interference between services.

 ##### <u>Flink</u>:

 As mentioned before, we directly adopted the streaming computing platform Oceanus provided by the cloud vendor to replace Flink.
 Based on Flink, Oceanus has done a lot of cumbersome encapsulation work for us, such as providing SQL API, connectors for commonly used data sources.
 It has also made a lot of enhancements based on the community version kernel and CDC, which is much more convenient than using Flink in a Hadoop cluster alone.

-At the same time, Oceanus can also control the task resource usage to the level of 0.25CU.
-Compared with the open source Flink where each CPU can only allocate a single Slot, Oceanus increases the resource usage of stream computing tasks.
+At the same time, Oceanus can also control the task resource usage to the level of <u>0.25 CU</u>.
+Compared with the open source Flink where each CPU can only allocate a single slot, Oceanus increases the resource usage of stream computing tasks.

 #### Optimization of EMR offline cluster configuration and deployment mode.

 ##### <u>Dynamic auto-scaling policy configuration</u>:

 Initially, we use load scaling to perform auto-scaling.
 However, during load scaling tests, we found that users always do not actively specify the resource usage requirement when submitting tasks, **resulting in burrs** on resource utilization monitoring.

+A subsequent dilemma comes:
-> If setting a **higher** monitoring sensitivity for alerting the load threshold, auto-scaling may be triggered repeatedly.
+- If setting a <u>higher</u> monitoring sensitivity for alerting the load threshold, auto-scaling may be triggered repeatedly.

-> On the contrary, if the monitoring sensitivity is too **low**, the auto-scaling response may lag.
+- On the contrary, if the monitoring sensitivity is too <u>low</u>, the auto-scaling response may lag.

 After discussion with cloud architects, we observed that most of the offline tasks were executed in the early morning, with an obvious time cycle.
 Therefore, we directly used the **scheduled scaling policy**, which simply and quickly met the business requirements for time-sharing scheduling resources.

 ##### <u>YARN scheduling</u>:
 Because the on-premises Hadoop cluster is a large & fixed resource pool, and all users share the cost equally, the adopted scheduling policy is the **fair scheduling mode**.

-Expecting to increase the resource utilization after migration as much as possible, compared with the on-premises IDC whose resident queue contains more than ten thousand cores, **what we have achieved on cloud-native EMR is only a few thousand cores.** If still using the fair scheduling policy, many tasks can apply for resources from the RM (resource manager) at the same time and so cannot obtain sufficient resources.
+Expecting to increase the resource utilization after migration as much as possible, compared with the on-premises IDC whose resident queue contains more than ten thousand cores, **what we have achieved on cloud-native EMR is only a few thousand cores.** If still using the fair scheduling policy, many tasks can apply for resources from the resource manager at the same time, which results in insufficient resources.

-After discussion, we changed the scheduling policy, so that resources can be firstly allocated to the Running tasks that **entered the queue in advance**, to ensure the tasks complete timely;
+After discussion, we changed the scheduling policy, so that resources can be firstly allocated to the Running tasks that <u>entered the queue in advance,</u> to ensure the tasks complete timely;

 ##### <u>Hive configuration</u>:
 Based on the on-premises Hive cluster tuning experience and the experience concluded when using EMR, many key parameters have been adjusted.
 For example, <kbd>JVM heap memory</kbd>, <kbd>MR task memory</kbd>, <kbd>log level</kbd>, <kbd>session link number</kbd> etc.,

 ##### <u>Impala/Presto</u>:
-EMR supports the engine deployment which uses independent Task Node for Ad Hoc queries, which avoids resource contention caused by mixing with Node Manager.
-In large queries or highly concurrent queries scenarios, not only is the Master node not pressured, but also the query engine can be scaled independently to fulfill the requirement.
+EMR supports the engine deployment which uses independent task node for Ad Hoc queries, which avoids resource contention caused by mixing with node manager.
+In large queries or highly concurrent queries scenarios, not only is the master node not pressured, but also the query engine can be scaled independently to fulfill the requirement.

 #### Cluster operation and maintenance:

 EMR is a semi-managed PaaS product, which is more flexible and customized than the on-premises Hadoop cluster.
 Even if the developer does not have rich O&M experience, he / she can still use the automated O&M tool.

-**Our next step** is to further transform the O&M work to the direction of automation and intelligence.
+**Our next step** is to further transform the O&M work to the direction of <u>automation and intelligence</u>.
 At present, we and the cloud service provider jointly build alarm-driven O&M method, which configures alarm from many aspects, including:
 - EMR hardware/software alarm;
-- Cloud backend inspection alarm;
+- cloud vendor's backend inspection alarm;
 - internal business alarm.

 The combination of the above three alarms forms a combination to cover all possible EMR failure scenarios as completely as possible.
 Through **active** O&M, the fault is discovered before it happens, which significantly improves the troubleshooting ability and O&M efficiency.